taulukointipalvelut/utab-core/README.md

 1. Num of chairs must be odd

-1. uid, unique and constant in all entities of adjudicator/team/debater,  of sender should be specified when sending result.
+1. uid, which is unique and constant in all entities of adjudicator/team/debater,  of sender should be specified when sending result.

 ## Code Names